Insurance Company Tactics

 They Will Seem Friendly

 The insurance adjuster may act as your friend.
-The insurance claims adjuster may befriend you and make it appear that she or he is looking out for your best interest, when in fact they are not.
-Sometimes the adjuster will give you advice about the type or frequency of your medical treatment and then be unwilling to pay for all your medical expenses.
-Sometimes the claims adjuster encourages you to get back to work immediately even though your own doctor has advised you otherwise.
+The insurance claims adjuster may befriend you and make it appear that she or he is looking out for your best interest when, in fact, they are not.
+Sometimes, the adjuster will give you advice about the type or frequency of your medical treatment and then be unwilling to pay for all your medical expenses.
+Sometimes, the claims adjuster encourages you to get back to work immediately, even though your own doctor has advised you otherwise.

 Call GroverLawKC

-Hiring an attorney allows you to focus on your recover.
+Hiring an attorney allows you to focus on your recovery.
 Your attorney will handle all contact with the at-fault party and their insurance company.
 Your attorney will work hard to get you a fair compensation.
 Call Mark Grover with the GroverLawKC at 913-432-1000 to set up your free consultation today.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
-This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.
+This information is not intended to create, and receipt or viewing does not constitute an attorney-client relationship.